Welcome to the Microsoft Intern Game!

 Can I find out more about your Games?

-Caveat: Note that some of our recent write-ups have some missing spots.
+Also, some of our recent write-ups have some missing spots.
 If you're interested in anything that's missing, feel free to poke us and we'll see what we can do to get it filled in.

 - 2013 was the Seattle Experimental Telemetry Initiative